Radiation Protection Adviser services

-Mandatory Radiation Protection Adviser (RPA) Consultation (IRR99)
+Radiation Protection Adviser (RPA) services are required for:

 - Prior examination of plans for installation (and acceptance into service) of new or modified sources of ionising radiation.
-This relates to engineering controls, design features, safety features - in fact any feature which is designed to restrict exposure

 - Risk assessments